Imagine waking up to an extra S$2,000 in your bank account every month, without having to lift a finger.

 Finally, CICT rounds things off as Singapore’s largest REIT.

-This mall and office operator has paid annual dividends since its inception.
+This mall and office operator has paid annual distributions since its inception.

-CICT’s healthy leverage of 38.6% has supported its consistent dividends.
+CICT’s healthy leverage of 38.6% has supported its consistent payouts.

 Given the highly diversified nature of the portfolio, earnings should remain resilient moving forward.